rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/users/get-user-by-id-v2.0.rst

     - The ID for the domain that the user account has been assigned to.
   * - user.\ **RAX-AUTH:phonePin**
     - String *(Optional)*
-    - A user's phone pin.
+    - A user's Support PIN.
   * - user.\ **RAX-AUTH:phonePinState**
     - String *(Required)*
-    - The phone pin state.
+    - The Support PIN state.

-      * ``INACTIVE`` The user does not have a phone pin.
+      * ``INACTIVE`` The user does not have a Support PIN.
-      * ``LOCKED`` The user has a phone pin, but the pin has been locked due to excessive failed verification attempts.
-The user must unlock the pin before pin verifications can occur.
+      * ``LOCKED`` The user has a Support PIN, but the PIN has been locked due to excessive failed verification attempts.
+The user must unlock the pin before PIN verifications can occur.
-      * ``ACTIVE`` The user has a phone pin against which verifications can be performed.
+      * ``ACTIVE`` The user has a Support PIN against which verifications can be performed.
   * - user.\ **RAX-AUTH:multiFactorEnabled**
     - Boolean *(Optional)*
     - If an account has been configured to use multi-factor authentication,